Snawoot/freelist/README.md

 Key features:

 * Unlike many other implementations, it doesn't ruin garbage collection for pointers inside allocated objects and plays nicely with garbage collector.
-* Unlike many other implementations, it doesn't not depend on CGO and doesn't encumber builds.
+* Unlike many other implementations, it doesn't depend on CGO and doesn't encumber builds.

 ## Usage